Lovell007/WeatherApp/README.md

 ## Project Description

-An application that allows you to look up weather and air quality based on country state and city.
+An application that allows you to search for weather and air quality based on country, state, and city.

 ## API and Data Sample